catseye/yastasoti/README.md

 Python 2.7 for sure, Python 3.x not sure, will need to run some tests.

-Requires `requests` Python library and/or `wget` external utility to make network requests.
+Requires `requests` Python library to make network requests.

 If `tqdm` Python library is installed, will display a nice progress bar.